the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-sharing.md

 ### Step 3: Choose a licence and link to your paper and code

-So that others know what they can do with your data, you need to apply a licence to your data.
+So that others know what they can do with your data, you need to apply a licence [{term}`def<License>`] to your data.
 The most commonly used licences are [Creative Commons](https://creativecommons.org/choose/), [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), or an [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/index.html).
 To get maximum value from data sharing, make sure that your paper and code both link to your data, and vice versa, to allow others understand your project better.

 ### Step 4: Upload your data and documentation

-In line with the FAIR principles outlined above, upload the data in open formats as much as possible and include sufficient documentation and metadata so that someone else can understand your data.
+In line with the FAIR [{term}`def<FAIR>`] principles outlined above, upload the data in open formats as much as possible and include sufficient documentation and metadata so that someone else can understand your data.

 (rr-rdm-sharing-barriers)=
 ## Barriers To Data Sharing